sharwell/developer.rackspace.com/src/docs/cloud-files/getting-started/index.rst

 CDN (Content Delivery Network)
 ------------------------------
-A network of servers delivering content to users.
+A network of high-availability servers delivering content to users.
 Cloud Files uses the Akamai CDN.

 container
 ---------